DIANE FENER: Teacher, Lawyer, Author.

 I'm a teacher, lawyer and writer whose job is helping people make their voices heard.
 You can listen to me each week on my free podcast, "LIfeLines."
 You can talk to me in person or on the phone at:

 Tel: (917) 426-7099/Fax:(212) 591-6073

-I earned my undergraduate degree from Boston University in liberal arts and wrote for local newspapers while studying Government at Brandeis University.
-I then moved to Washington, D.C., to complete my postgraduate education.
-I earned my Juris Doctor degree from Georgetown Law School, where I was the Class President and a Commencement Speaker.
+EDUCATION: I earned my undergraduate degree from Boston University in liberal arts and wrote for local newspapers while studying Government at Brandeis University.
+I then moved to Washington, D.C., where I earned my Juris Doctor degree from Georgetown Law School.

-Throughout my career, I've written articles for newspapers and professional publications.
-In 2018, I produced a weekly podcast where I interview people who are sharing their stories.
-Listen to all episodes for free by clicking on the show title here: "Lifelines."
+Writing Experience.
+I've been writing articles in newspapers and professional publications throughout my career.
+In 2018, I produced a weekly podcast where I interview writers about the process they use to convey their stories.
+You can listen to these episodes for free by clicking on the show title here: "Lifelines."